 Prospecting, also known as lead generation, involves sourcing early-stage potential leads and researching to find their contact information.
 Salespeople might research by leveraging social media, existing networks, and customer referrals to generate new leads.

 When it comes to prospecting, it’s a good idea to have in mind your ideal customers in the form of buyer personas.
 This enables you to segment your audience and target them more effectively.
 Studies show that at least 50% of prospects won’t be a good fit for what you sell.
-It’s important to keep this in mind when prospecting so that you don’t end up with lots of ill-suited leads, or too few good ones.
+It’s important to keep this in mind so that you can make the most of your sales prospecting and don’t end up with lots of ill-suited leads, or too few good ones.

 Step 2: Connecting